-Planned input Actual inp ut CA 3,639 ,345 3,838,415 РА 3,637 ,655 3,449,048 STAFF 4.25 AD, 0.25 AST 6 AD, 0.
-6 AD, 0.25 5 AST Performance Indicators (PI) Target 2024 Result 2024 SAT-AIS global data stream availability lobal data stream availability 99.61% Maritime Emergencies ercentage earth observation services response rate to aritime emergency requests 100% 100% Assess new technologies mber of implemented activities including: Preliminary market consultations Pre-operational qualification exercises Integration of new surveillance capabilities 2 3 Outputs 2024 Achievements 1.
-Global SAT-A the monitoring reporting in co of ves ~ 2.
-Hosting and chairing of the EU SAT-AIS Collaborative Forum at least once per year. \checkmark Earth Observation Services support to maritime emergencies, in the context of EMSA's Contingency Plan. ~ Implement market research activities, including proofs of concept, concerning new satellite constellations and new earth observation sensors and organize the transition of these new capabilities to operations to expand the existing portfolio. \checkmark Work closely with ESA in the definition of maritime related requirements linked with the evolution of EMSA's earth observation services, particularly in what concerns the Sentinels operations and radiofrequency detection activities. \checkmark Work closely with ESA concerning maritime surveillance requirements for RPAS, satellite communications and HAPS, and in identifying where possibly ESA and EMSA could further intensify their cooperation on space-based solutions and other innovative technologies. ~ Continue the development of artificial intelligence algorithms for earth observation services. • / Provide input and support to the definition process of a new governmental satellite communication service (GovSATCOM). • / Evaluate the operational added value of new RPAS platforms and sensor payloads with the aim to expand the existing RPAS portfolio and deploy new and enhanced capabilities to users. /
+Planned input Actual input CA 3,639,345 3,838,415 PA 3,637,655 3,449,048 STAFF 4.25 AD, 0.25 AST 6 A 6 AD, 0.25 6 AD, 0.25 AST Performance Indicators (PI) Target 2024 Result 2024 SAT-AIS oal data stream availability 99% 99.61% Maritime Emergen rcentage earth observation services response rate to aritime emergency requests 100% 100% Assess new technologies Preliminary market consultations Pre-operational qualification exercises Integration of new surveillance capabilities 2 3 Outputs 2024 Outputs 2024 Achievements Global SAT-AIS feeds will continue to be contracted by the Agency to support the monitoring of vessels worldwide and allow for identification of vessels reporting in combination with the Earth observation services. • / Hosting and chairing of the EU SAT-AIS Collaborative Forum at least once per year. t once per ~ Earth Observation Services support to maritime emergencies, in the context of EMSA's Contingency Plan. context of ~ Implement market research activities, including proofs of concept, concerning new satellite constellations and new earth observation sensors and organize the transition of these new capabilities to operations to expand the existing portfolio. ✓ Work closely with ESA in the definition of maritime related requirements linked with the evolution of EMSA's earth observation services, particularly in what concerns the Sentinels operations and radiofrequency detection activities. ~ 6.
+Work closely with ESA concerning maritime surveillance requirements for RPAS, satellite communications and HAPS, and in identifying where possibly ESA and EMSA could further intensify their cooperation on space-based solutions and other innovative technologies. ~ Continue the development of artificial intelligence algorithms for earth observation services. • / Provide input and support to the definition process of a new governmental satellite communication service (GovSATCOM). ental • / Evaluate the operational added value of new RPAS platforms and sensor payloads with the aim to expand the existing RPAS portfolio and deploy new and enhanced capabilities to users. • /